-NFCC offers six A.S. degrees: Accounting Technology, Business Administration, Criminal Justice Technology, Digital Media/Multimedia Technology, Emergency Medical Services and Registered Nursing.
+NFCC offers five A.S. degrees: Accounting Technology, Business Administration, Criminal Justice Technology, Emergency Medical Services and Registered Nursing.
 These degrees are designed to prepare students for entry into the workforce and sometimes offer transfer options to upper division programs.

 NFCC offers a wide variety of College Credit Certificates and career based certificate programs designed to offer quick training and paths to employment.
 Programs can typically be completed in four months to two years depending on the program.
 Certain certificates are used as building blocks in related A.S. degree programs at NFCC.